Yeong-Yu-Seong/Dynamic-Duo-IP-Y1.2/README.md

 Seamless Checkout – A simple step-by-step purchase process.

+Purchases System - Allows users to see their purchase history and status of the items.

 ### Features Left to Implement

 AI-Powered Recommendations – Suggests products based on user preferences.